MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/free-provisioning.md

 ms.date: 03/19/2017
 ---

-# Free Provisioning
+# Free Provisioning for Xamarin.iOS Apps

-_With Apple's release of Xcode 7 came an important change for all iOS and Mac developers–free provisioning._
+_With Apple's release of Xcode 7 came an important change for all iOS and Mac developers: free provisioning._

 Free provisioning allows developers to deploy their Xamarin.iOS application to their iOS device **without** being part of any **Apple Developer Program**.
 This is extremely advantageous to developers, as testing on a device allows many benefits over testing on the simulator, including, but not limited to memory, storage, network connectivity among others.